myAccount is not available. Please check back again. We apologize for any inconvenience. Thank you for your patience!

 Swan Falls Dam is on the Snake River about 40 miles south of Boise.
-Built in 1901 to provide electricity to nearby mines, it is the oldest hydroelectric generating site on the Snake River.
+It was built in 1901 to provide electricity to nearby mines.
+Swan Falls is the oldest hydroelectric generating site on the Snake River.
 Idaho Power built a new power plant in the mid-1990s.
-The old plant is decommissioned and is now a historical display.
+The old plant is now a museum.

 The Swan Falls day-use area includes:

 - Americans with Disabilities Act of 1990 (ADA) accessible restrooms

 - A portage trail around the dam for boaters